monofy-org/monofy-ai/README.md

  Simple and multifaceted API for AI

 ## What's in the box?
-- Python APIs for using LLM, TTS, Stable Diffusion similarly in your projects
+- Python APIs for using large language models, text-to-speech, and Stable Diffusion similarly in your projects
 - HTML/Javascript chat interface with image generation and PDF reading abilities, code blocks, chat history, and more
 - Gradio interface for experimenting with various features